-Perforated intervals in the injection zone (64 Zone Sandstones) are expected to require stimulation.
-The stimulation program is necessary due to depleted reservoir pressure in the 64 Zone that may cause fluid loss during drilling and completion operations, and cement loss during primary cementing of injection liners.
-Stimulation to remove the near-wellbore effects of these losses will be performed after well construction is finished but prior to the start of carbon dioxide (CO2) Injection.
+Perforated intervals in the injection zone are expected to require stimulation.
+The stimulation program is necessary due to depleted reservoir pressure that may cause fluid loss during drilling and completion operations, and cement loss during primary cementing of injection liners.
+Stimulation to remove the near-wellbore effects of these losses will be performed after well construction is finished but prior to the start of carbon dioxide (CO2) injection.
 Well stimulation may also be necessary on specific injectors after the start of CO2 injection if injectivity is lower than expected, or if reductions in ongoing injectivity are observed due to precipitation of carbonates or other plugging materials.